 Sun exposure is probably the most important and effective tool to strengthen the circadian cycle

 Caution must be taken from this information.
 Most people have intermediate chronotype and it would probably be fine regardless of his training time (of course, taking into account reasonable training hours).
 However, some extreme chronotypes may be more sensitive to training at different hours but, it´s important to notice that even the most extreme night owls won’t benefit from training at 3 am ..in fact, there is a thin line between extreme chronotypes and circadian desynchronization which is pathological and need medical intervention55–57.
+Even in anytime of the day you can use a Vitruve encoder to mesure your velocity based training sessions.

 Finally, and more importantly, everyone could benefit from taking care of your biological rhythms and avoiding circadian misalignments or arrhythmias regardless of your training level, schedule or chronotype.
 Sun exposure is probably the most important and effective tool to strengthen the circadian cycle beyond the health benefits of the sun per se, and with a few minutes after waking up (about 30 minutes) it would be more than enough, the trick is to do it at the same time always58,59.